-Measurements The measurements selection allows you to further customize the +width, -width, and Δ time (delay) measurements.
+Measurements The measurements selection allows you to further customize the +width, -width, and Δtime (delay) measurements.
 Width measurements allow you to select the threshold (upper, middle, or lower).
 Where these thresholds occur is defined by the thresholds softkey.

-The Δ time choice allows you to select positive or negative slope, edge number, and threshold (upper, middle, or lower).
+The $\Delta$ time choice allows you to select positive or negative slope, edge number, and threshold (upper, middle, or lower).
 The oscilloscope starts counting edges from the left edge of the screen, not at the reference point.
 The selected edge must be displayed.
 If the edge is not displayed, the message "not found" is displayed in the measurement results area below the screen.

-You can use $\Delta time$ when measuring source-to-source delays or measuring time separation on the same source or a different source.
-The $\Delta time$ measurement is defined by edge slope, edge count (from 1 to 4000), and the part of the transition edge (upper, lower, mid) used as a reference point.
+You can use $\Delta$ time when measuring source-to-source delays or measuring time separation on the same source or a different source.
+The $\Delta$ time measurement is defined by edge slope, edge count (from 1 to 4000), and the part of the transition edge (upper, lower, mid) used as a reference point.

-When setting edge count fields, use the fine key.
-In the coarse mode the oscilloscope increments/decrements by ten (1, 11, 21,...,4000).
-In the fine mode the increment/decrement sequence is by 1.

-Because Δ time measurements are made between two sources, the display prompts you to select the source (c#, f#, m#) and the source number for each source.
+oscilloscope increments/decrements by ten (1, 11, 21,...,4000).
+In the fine prompts you to select the source (c#, f#, m#) and the source number for each source.